 This Notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-Rutland Regional Health Services is committed to providing you with high-quality health care.
+Rutland Regional Medical Center is committed to providing you with high-quality healthcare.
 We value our relationship with you, a relationship built on trust.
 We protect your privacy and confidentiality by creating and implementing policies and procedures that limit access to your personal health information.